siddharthaxroy/test/content/hiring/index.md

 Apply here: [https://jobs.rutgers.edu/postings/225184](https://jobs.rutgers.edu/postings/225184)

 We invite applications from candidates with backgrounds in environmental science, civil/environmental engineering, chemical engineering, inorganic chemistry, or related disciplines.
-The postdoc will lead laboratory and field-based projects on metals release from pipes and premise plumbing, impacts of consuming potable water with elevated metals on various aspects of human health, and novel in-line corrosion control deployments for metal sequestration in water systems in domestic, environmental justice and international settings.
+The postdoc will focus on laboratory- field-, and stats/epi-based projects on metals release and isotope fingerprinting in potable water infrastructure, impacts of exposures to environmental contaminants on human health, and citizen science investigations and technological/behavioral interventions in domestic, overburdened, and international settings.
 This is a 12-month position with a starting salary, per union agreement, of $61,805 with the possibility of extension for another year contingent on satisfactory performance.
 The start date is flexible, with a preference for January 2025 or earlier.

 ------